telerik/blazor-docs/components/drawer/events.md

 ## OnItemRender

-The OnItemRender event fires when each item in the Drawer renders.
+The `OnItemRender` event fires when each item in the Drawer renders.
 It allows you to customize the appearance of an item.
 Note that the event does not work alongside a [`<Template>`]({%slug drawer-templates%}#template), as the template disables all built-in features of the Drawer.

-The event handler receives as an argument an object of type `DrawerItemRenderEventArgs` that contains:
+As an argument, the event handler receives an object of type `DrawerItemRenderEventArgs` that contains the following properties:

 | Property | Type | Description |
 | --- | --- | --- |
 | `Item`   | `object` |The current item that renders in the Drawer. |
 | `Class`  | `string` |The custom CSS class that will be added to the item. |

->caption The example shows you how to Customize the appearance of the Drawer items depending on the Drawer Mode.
+>caption Customizing the appearance of the Drawer items based on the Drawer mode.

 ````CSHTML
 @* Click on the Toggle button to change the items' classes and Drawer mode. *@